 There are 2 slides – including a shorter 1-storey kid-friendly one from Basement 2.

 P.S.
-Exploring Basement 2 may be well worth your time – there’s even an arcade and retail shops here.
+Exploring Basement 2 may be well worth your time – there’s even an arcade and some retail shops here.

 Arcade at Basement 2.